Extending the Builder

 See Also

-- Pipeline Stages – full data model and export reference for every stage.
+- Pipeline Stages – full data model, per-task interface reference, per-module export tables.

-- tbdocs Builder – narrative design rationale for the pipeline.
+- tbdocs Builder – architectural tour and design rationale.

 - Building and Deployment – the day-to-day build workflow for content contributors.